Linguistic Nepotism: Trading-off Quality for Language Preference in Multilingual RAG: Evidence of an English Preference

 In sum, we provide strong evidence that models preferentially cite English evidence documents over target languages.
-This finding holds not only for \textit{corroborative} attribution, which identifies sources that support a statement, but also for \textit{contributive} attribution, which captures sources that causally influence the model’s generation, showing consistent trends (Appendix~\ref{appendix:contributive_attribution}).
-We further identify two key factors that amplify this preference: the resource level of the language and the position of the document within the input context.
+This finding holds not only for \textit{corroborative} attribution, which identifies sources that support a statement, but also for \textit{contributive} attribution, which captures sources that causally influence the model’s generation, showing consistent trends (see ~\autoref{appendix:contributive_attribution}).
+We further identify two key factors that amplify this preference: the resource level of the language and the position of the document within the input context.\footnote{We further show that our findings remain robust to both\textemdash (1) stylistic variations in the citation ID (e.g., IDs expressed in different languages or formats; \autoref{appendix:constrained}) and (2) language variants in the non-cited evidence documents (\autoref{appendix:change_doc}).}